 Suppose now that one vertex lies on L; we claim that the other two vertices must lie on opposite sides of L. Once again, it is enough to consider the case where $A \in L$ , for the other cases will follow by interchanging the roles of the vertices.
-But if $A \in L$ , then the Crossbar Theorem implies that L and (BC) have a point W in common (in fact (BC) and (AX do), and therefore it follows that B and C lie on opposite sides of L. Furthermore, it follows that the line L meets the triangle in the distinct points A and W.
+But if $A \in L$ , then the Crossbar Theorem implies that L and (BC) have a point W in common (in fact, the open segment (BC) and open ray (AX have a point in common), and therefore it follows that B and C lie on opposite sides of L. Furthermore, it follows that the line L meets the triangle in the distinct points A and W.